Arthur James Hillman

-Arthur James Hillman was born in Perth, Western Australia in 1884.
-Arthur Hillman was a civil engineer who worked for the Public Works Department of Western Australia.
+Arthur James Hillman (19 July 1884 – 27 April 1922) was an Australian civil engineer who worked for the Public Works Department of Western Australia.
 He served with the Australian Army during World War I and spent most of his service tunnelling under the front line trenches in France.
 When he returned to Perth after the war, he resumed working for the Public Works Department.
 Hillman worked on water supply projects including being executive engineer on the Lower Bickley Brook Reservoir.
 Hillman died in 1922 as a result of an ongoing medical issue, which was caused by being gassed during WWI.

 Family

 Arthur Hillman was the son of banker and volunteer soldier Major Alfred James Hillman (1841–1884) and his wife Elizabeth Deborah Hillman née Brockman.

 Hillman was the grandson of the pioneering surveyor, Alfred Hillman (1807–1883), whose work included exploring and surveying Albany Highway.
 Alfred had come to the Swan River Colony in 1831 as a Colonial Draftsman.